Sean Hamilton: Disney's "Hangin' With Hollywood"

 Mickey Mouse and Hamilton in 1992.

 From 1989 to 1992, every Sunday night, Hamilton produced and was the host of a live satellite radio show from Disneyland in Southern California.
 The four-hour show was called "Hangin' with Hollywood" and featured interviews with music, television and motion picture celebrities on the Tomorrowland main stage.
 This live radio show quickly became a Disney attraction for tourists who could watch celebrities being interviewed and participate by being "guest DJs", introducing the music on the air.
 However, because of Disney's strict rules and regulations regarding their image, the show came to an end in the winter of 1992.
 Hamilton remains an honorary citizen of Disneyland, an accolade that Mickey and friends personally presented to him on his birthday, March 25, 1989.

 Radio Syndication: Weekend Top30 & Remix Top30

 Hamilton is the host and executive producer of three syndicated radio shows: Hollywood Hamilton's Weekend Top 30, which has both pop and urban versions, and the Remix Top 30, an EDM show that features club deejays remixing the top hits of the week featuring celebrity guests.
 Hamilton has hosted both the pop and urban versions simultaneously until 2009, with Ramiro Torres (who was later replaced with DJ Pup Dawg) taking over hosting duties for the urban version.
+Producer and field reporter for the WT30 pop and urban versions is Michelle Parisi.
+She won the 2020 Gracie Award for Producer Entertainment, Music.
+She is a former reporter and writer for Casey Kasem and national marketing for Rockline, in addition to being on air at legendary stations 105.5 KNAC-FM/Los Angeles and 93 WQFM/Milwaukee.
+She is currently with Camaradio.org, 101.3 FM Ventura, Ca. Engineering the WT30 is Daniel Ehrlich, who has made albums with Slipknot and other acts.

 Syndicated Show of the Year – 2017 Promo Only Awards.